 - Lead academic staff with statewide responsibilities

-By March 1, all nominations are due in the Dean's Offices.
-Space is limited and early nominations are encouraged.
-After nomination forms are submitted, deans recommend candidates for selection to the Provost's Office.
+Deans of schools and colleges recommend candidates for selection to the Provost's Office.
 By mid-April, approximately 40 people from a cross-section of schools and colleges and disciplines will be selected to participate.

 To Apply or Nominate